-- Mandatory buy-out of a company's shareholder by a person which acquired more than 95% of shares of this company. - The court may issue an order of prohibition of voting for matters which refer to the competence of the GMS or board of directors of the company, which may constitute or be directly associated with subjects of disputes, considered by the court.
+- The shareholder of more than 95 percent of PJSC voting shares is obliged to buy out the shares of other minority shareholders at their request.
+Without such request, the buyout is at the discretion of the shareholder of more than 95 percent of PJSC voting shares. - The court may issue an order of prohibition of voting for matters which refer to the competence of the GMS or board of directors of the company, which may constitute or be directly associated with subjects of disputes, considered by the court. - When the GMS or board of directors approves the relatedparty transaction if such approval is required by the charter the vote of the related party is not counted.